Each applicant must do his or her best when completing their scholarship package, this means

 THAT WILL GIVE YOU AN OPPORTUNITY TO RECEIVE AN AWARD.

-To make an appointment to discuss the essay process please contact the Scholarship Specialist.
+if you have questions about your scholarship process.
 We are located in the Financial Aid Office (Building 300) at the Student Services Center.

 *Cuyamaca College Financial Aid Office does not guarantee the accuracy of translated text through Google Translate.